PriTexX/taiga-auth-plugin-test/README.md

 ### taiga-back

-Add the following to `settings/common.py` (for Taiga >5.0).
-Note that changing `settings/config.py` does not work, you have to change `settings/common.py`:
+Add the following settings.
+You can either insert them into `settings/common.py` or append them to `settings/config.py` – both worked in our tests.

 ```python
 INSTALLED_APPS += ["taiga_contrib_ldap_auth_ext"]